Medical Editor: John P. Cunha, DO, FACOEP

-VariZIG [Varicella Zoster Immune Globulin (Human)] is used to reduce, prevent, or decrease the severity of chicken pox (varicella zoster virus) infections in high-risk people.
+VariZIG [Varicella Zoster Immune Globulin (Human)] is an immune serum used to reduce, prevent, or decrease the severity of chicken pox (varicella zoster virus) infections in high-risk people.
 People most at-risk include children and adults with weak immune systems, pregnant women, and infants.
-The most common side effects from the use of VariZIG are injection site pain, chills, fever, headaches, vomiting, nausea, joint pain and rash.
-These symptoms are usually mild.
+Common side effects of VariZIG are usually mild and include:

 VariZIG is an injection and is available as in single use 6 mL glass vials.
 A patient may be administered up to 5 vials depending on body weight.
 VariZIG may be administered either intravenously or intramuscularly.
 VariZIG should not be used in patients with a history of allergic reactions to blood products or patients deficient in a blood protein called IgA.
 VariZIG is not known to interact with other drugs.
+Tell your doctor all medications and supplements you use.
 VariZIG should be given to pregnant women only if clearly needed.
-It is not known whether VariZIG exits the body through human milk.
-Because many drugs are excreted in human milk, caution should be exercised when VariZIG is administered to a nursing mother.
+It is unknown if VariZIG passes into breast milk.
+Consult your doctor before breastfeeding.

 Our VariZIG [Varicella Zoster Immune Globulin (Human)] Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.